Zacharyjsultan/post-detail-delete-/README.md

     1. You will create a feature branch off dev for the days work
     1. Work in VS Code as usual
 1. Supabase
-    1. Make new project (copy password for using tools like beekeeper)
-    1. From "auth>settings>email", turn off email confirmations and save
-    1. From "sql editor", new script and run starter schema `db/schema.sql`
-    1. From "sql editor", new script and run starter category data `db/categories.sql`

     1. From "settings > api", copy URL and Key into `fetch-utils.js`